 Bringing your dog to Bodnant Garden

-With 80 acres to explore, from formal gardens to wilder meadows and woods, there's plenty for you and your pet to enjoy all year round, and a walk to suit all abilities.
+With 80 acres to explore, from formal gardens to wilder meadows and woods, there's a walk to suit everyone at Bodnant Garden.